theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap/tables.md

 There are multiple ways to do that:
 - Enter the user name and password with the previously stored system parameters.
 - Enter the entire registration information (the constructor of the DataContext class is accordingly overloaded).
-- If you already know the R3Connection object, address it directly via the DataContext.Connection
+- If you already know the ParseConnectionString object, address it directly via the DataContext.Connection

 Using the DataContext, the corresponding LINQ queries can be formulated as shown the example below: <br>
 ```csharp